dasch-swiss/dsp-tools/docs/dsp-tools-generate-test-data.md

         "numOfProps": 1-10,                                             # default=1
         "numOfValuesPerProp": 1-100 | [1-100, 1-100, ...],              # default=1
         "cardinality": "0-1|0-n|1|1-n" | ["0-1|0-n|1|1-n", ...],        # default, or if in conflict with "numOfValuesPerProp": "0-n"
-        "permissions": [one or more permissions from above],            # default=the first permission from above "comment": "Your comment" | ["Your comment", ...]               # default=None }
+        "permissions": [one or more permission strings from above],     # default=the first permission from above "comment": "Your comment" | ["Your comment", ...]               # default=None }
 ```